 I am just back from Italy and my first visit to one of Italy’s most famous and important wine regions (no, not Tuscany): Piemonte (or Piedmont).
 The top-producing wine zones in Piemonte are in the Langhe, Roero, and Monferrato regions in central and southern Piemonte.
 You may have heard of them: in 2014, the Langhe-Roero and Monferrato countryside was included as a UNESCO World Heritage site.

 It was also my first time to visit a vineyard during harvest season – now I understand what all the excitement is about!
 It’s a lot of work and must be done quickly.
 If the weather changes the harvest can be compromised.
-So there’s a lot of energy but also fun and comradery.
-Every place I visited was family owned and very old.
+So there’s a lot of work , but also fun and camaraderie.
+Every place I visited was family-owned and very old.
 For example, Marchesi di Barolo (which you’ll hear a lot more about later) has a history of 150 years.

 In all, I spent spent six days in the area – and only scratched the surface.
 There are over 2,000 wine producers in the Langhe-Roero-Monferatto regions.
 I visited seven.

 I’m going to get started by sharing this photo postcard (taken with my iPhone) from Barolo, a tiny village which just happens to be the name of a top wine produced there.
 I spent six days in a lovely agriturismo, Ca San Ponzio, just a short walk from those vineyards.
 However, the village is farther away than it looks – about an hours walk.